Daniel-Himself/Dog-A-Eye/README.md

 ## Setup
 1. Install Node.js
 2. run `npm install` to install all the dependencies
+3. run `npm install -g yarn; yarn set version berry; yarn set version latest` to install yarn
+4. run `yarn install` to install all the dependencies
-3. run `npm start --web` or `npm run web` to start the development server
+5. run `yarn dev` to start the development server